rtavenar/hdr/content/parts/01/ot.md

 ### Sliced Gromov-Wasserstein

-Computational complexity associated to the optimization problem in Equation \eqref{eq:gw} is high in general.
+The computational complexity associated to the optimization problem in Equation \eqref{eq:gw} is high in general.
 However, we have shown in {% cite vayer:hal-02174309 %} that in the mono-dimensional case, this problem can be seen as an instance of the Quadratic